jincubator/autocator/README.md

 - ❄️ Strict nonce usage: Ensures every attested nonce is unique; no reuse on expirations and no direct onchain nonce consumption
 - 🧭 No `attest()` callbacks for ERC6909 transfers: focused solely on attesting compacts
 - 🪞 No compact qualification: Attests to the exact compact provided to it without adding qualifiers or extra metadata
-- 📡 No direct on-chain awareness: Relies entirely on indexer and internal attestation state
+- 📡 Limited on-chain awareness: Uses indexer to verify onchain registrations
 - ⏳ Straightforward finalization: Uses a simple, time-based approach per chain for determining transaction finality

-A lightweight hosted version is currently deployed to [https://smallocator.xyz](https://smallocator.xyz/).
-Note that it's not ready for any kind of production use (do reach out if it goes down).

 ## UI Usage

 A basic frontend is available at the root path (`GET /`), or at `localhost:3001/` when running locally in dev mode.
-While the primary intended mechanism of interaction with Smallocator is via the API, the UI serves as a convenient and direct secondary access point.
+While the primary intended mechanism of interaction with Autocator is via the API, the UI serves as a convenient and direct secondary access point.

 It supports:

 - viewing the health status of the server
- - managing session key via EIP-4361 (Sign in with Ethereum)
 - depositing Native tokens and ERC20 tokens
 - viewing allocatable and allocated balances
 - performing allocated transfers and withdrawals
 - initiating, executing, and disabling forced withdrawals

 Note that the frontend is still relatively unstable (any contributions here are welcome).